 TBI’s methodology applies the latest research and practice in content validation, assessment, motivation and education, small-sample metrics and organizational change.
 Below are some more specific ways in which TBI’s method is different.

-- Forward Looking – Traditional evaluations have the disadvantage that they are post-hoc.
+- Forward-Looking – Traditional evaluations have the disadvantage that they are conducted after issues have arisen.
 These measures tend to create feedback or essentially a report card about what has occurred with the principle purpose of reporting, not improving the future performance of the board.

 - A “Developmetric” Approach – The very process TBI employs to create our metrics drives board development.
 TBI indexes apply a feed-forward approach that queries relevant content in a manner that is carefully designed to have the following benefits:

 - Education.
 Each construct provides content that is relevant to board members, and questions get to the heart of what board members need to know.

 - Involvement.
 TBI’s questions create interest and require board members to think about their roles as well as board governance, structure and processes.

 - Big Picture Perspective.
 TBI’s questions broaden each director’s perspective, driving them to think about the entire board and how it operates, rather than focused on their specialty area.

 - Feed-forward.
 Due to the construct of the questions, it enables board members to think forward about how the board operates now and how the board can improve on specific issues.

 - Knowledge Base.
 TBI’s indexes provide extensive content knowledge that members may reference.
 Many board members even print a copy of their questions, so they can refer to them.